ccbs-stradl/mdd-mwas-trial/README.md

 4. PCA file: RDS FILE; this should be a path to a file containing 20 principal components calculated for the dataset. *If PCs have already been accounted for during DNAm pre-processing, please let us know and we will provide a modified pipeline that does not take PCs into account*.

-     **Format:** PCA file should contain a column with DNAm IDs and first 20 principal components, named "PC 1:20"
+     **FORMAT:** PCA file should contain a column with DNAm IDs and first 20 principal components, named "PC 1:20"

 5. Prune pipeline argument: the default for pruning probes with missing samples; this can be changed to "--no-prune", which will retain probes with missing samples.